The Emotional Backlog

 The Science Behind the Silence

-Dr. Nora Volkow, a neuroscientist and director of the U.S. National Institute on Drug Abuse, has spent decades mapping how addiction rewires the brain.
-In a 2016 paper with Koob and McLellan, she described how chronic stimulant use hijacks the brain’s reward system—disrupting everything from motivation to emotional regulation.
+Dr. Nora Volkow, neuroscientist and absolute destroyer of denial, has spent decades mapping how addiction rewires the brain—most notably in a 2016 paper with Koob and McLellan published in the New England Journal of Medicine.

 Grief is not something you pass through.
 It’s a place.
 You live there now.
 You build around it.